 To set up cardless transactions, you will need the following:

 1. A QR Code Generator API

-You will need to update your ATM software to generate a QR Code whenever the option of cardless transactions is chosen by the account-holder.
-This API will generate a custom-encrypted QR Code which can only be decoded using the scanner feature of the bank’s app.
+You will need to update your ATM software to generate a QR Code whenever account-holder chooses the option of cardless transactions.
+This API will generate a custom-encrypted QR Code.
+This QR Code can only be decoded using the scanner feature of the bank’s app.